adarshjaiswal05/Reentrancy/README.md

 const provider = new ethers.providers.WebSocketProvider(`https://polygon-mumbai.g.alchemy.com/v2/${alchemyAPIKey}`);
 const contract = new ethers.Contract(contractAddress, ABI, provider);

+Running the Script
-node server.js
+Run the script using the following command: node server.js

 Remember to replace the placeholder values such as `YOUR_CONTRACT_ADDRESS` and `YOUR_ALCHEMY_API_KEY` with your actual contract address and Alchemy API key.
 Additionally, make sure to include the necessary details about your contract, dependencies, and how to run the script in the README.